Classic Vacuum Pumps Contact Us

 Compressed air consumption for either single-stage or multi-stage vacuum pumps is determined solely by air supply pressure plus the size and shape of the first nozzle.
 As long as the air supply pressure remains constant, air consumption for a particular pump will be the same whether the pump is operating at high-flow deep vacuum or at low-flow shallow vacuum conditions.

-Multi-Stage Classic Vacuum Pumps from EDCO USAEDCO USA’s classic vacuum pumps are our most popular multi-stage pump.
+Multi-Stage Classic Vacuum Pumps and Generators from EDCO USAEDCO USA’s classic vacuum pumps are our most popular multi-stage pump.
 Larger vacuum flow capacity pumps are created by placing identical nozzle sets in a parallel.
 This can be done by adding nozzle sets in the primary body or by using an additional stack module.

 Additional vacuum flow capacity is attained by adding nozzle sets but maximum vacuum level is not affected since the nozzle series is the determining factor.
 This additive construction method provides a specific, repeatable incremental flow capacity increase that is very handy when sizing a pump since the basic shape of the performance curve doesn’t change.
 A simple scale factor can be used since vacuum flow and air consumption are increased in proportion to the number of nozzle sets while system evacuation time is decreased proportionately.